Economy of the Czech Republic: 1989–1995

-Czechia’s high export profile has made it tightly woven into both European and global markets and supply chains, which has contributed to its relatively low unemployment.
+Czech high export profile has made it tightly woven into both European and global markets and supply chains, which has contributed to its relatively low unemployment.
 A large part of the Czech industrial economy is tied to German demand, with 33% of its exported goods going to its neighbor to the northwest.
-Foreign direct investment in the 1990s from Germany, Austria, and the Netherlands helped build the country’s automotive industry and provided a strong base for the rest of the economy.
+Foreign direct investment in the 1990s from Germany, Austria, and the Netherlands helped build the country's automotive industry and provided a strong base for the rest of the economy.
 This foreign investment is further reflected in the fact that upwards of 38% of entire sectors of the Czech economy are owned by foreign-owned corporations.
 The large stake of foreign ownership has created concerns over dependency on foreign entities and has left the Czech economy prone to shocks in foreign demand or global supply disruptions.
 This openness has supported growth but also increased vulnerability.

 The country boasts a flourishing consumer production sector and has privatized most state-owned heavy industries through the voucher privatization system.
 Under the system, every citizen was given the opportunity to buy, for a moderate price, a book of vouchers that represents potential shares in any state-owned company.
 The voucher holders could then invest their vouchers, increasing the capital base of the chosen company, and creating a nation of citizen share-holders.
 This is in contrast to Russian privatization, which consisted of sales of communal assets to private companies rather than share-transfer to citizens.
 The effect of this policy has been dramatic.
 Under communism, state ownership of businesses was estimated to be 97%.
 Privatization through restitution of real estate to the former owners was largely completed in 1992.
 By 1998, more than 80% of enterprises were in private hands.
 Now completed, the program has made Czechs, who own shares of each of the Czech companies, one of the highest per-capita share owners in the world.
 On the other hand, by the public is the voucher privatisation seen mostly as unfair and source of corruption.